webtoolsgroup/InstantWP/README.md

 For more information, please see the [InstantWP User Guide](https://github.com/corvideon/InstantWP/blob/master/core/docs/InstantWP-User-Guide.pdf)

 ## Downloads and Releases

 See the InstantWP Releases page:

 [https://github.com/corvideon/InstantWP/releases]()

+## Troubleshooting and Technical Information

+The [InstantWP User Guide](https://github.com/corvideon/InstantWP/blob/master/core/docs/InstantWP-User-Guide.pdf) contains quite a bit of useful technical information.

+You should also look at the FAQ, which is in the [InstantWP Wiki](https://github.com/corvideon/InstantWP/wiki)

-## About InstantWP software versions
+## About InstantWP Software Versions

 For information on what software is provided with InstantWP please see the [about page](https://github.com/corvideon/InstantWP/blob/master/core/docs/about.md).